 Heat Stroke Treatment Clinic Q&A

 Heat Stroke can be severe and dangerous and is very common during the hot summer months.
 Taking precautionary methods to ensure heat stroke doesn’t occur can help.
-If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care today!
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care & Walk In Clinic today!
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 While the summertime is a widely loved time of the year, it comes with an increased risk of heat stroke for individuals who spend extended time outdoors on hot days.
 As such, it is important to take precautions when spending time outside during the summertime to avoid heat stroke, including staying hydrated and limiting time spent directly in the sun.
 At Priority Urgent Care, we are here for you if you experience heat exhaustion, heat stroke, or another heat-related illness.

 The primary cause of heat stroke is prolonged exposure or strenuous physical activity in a hot environment, leading to dehydration and overheating of your body.
 Consequently, individuals who are wearing excess clothing, drinking alcohol, or not drinking enough water while spending long periods outside on a hot day, whether they are physically active or not, are at higher risk of experiencing heat stroke.

-In addition to alcohol consumption, wearing excess clothing, or not drinking enough water, some other risk factors of heat stroke include the following:
+In addition to alcohol consumption, wearing excess clothing, or not drinking enough water, some other risk factors for heat stroke include the following:

 • Chronic illnesses, including heart or lung disease